Run»

 Run prioritization»

-You can change the priority of a run while it's in a non-terminal state if a private worker pool is processing the run.
+You can manually change the priority of a run while it's in a non-terminal state if a private worker pool is processing the run.
 We will process prioritized runs before runs from other stacks.
 However, a stack's standard order of run types (tasks, tracked, and proposed runs) execution will still be respected.

 The priority of a run can be changed from the run's view and in the worker pool queue view.